Season of mists and mellow fruitfulness

 So, you might be wondering why I’m talking about this now when we are well and truly in Winter.
 In Keats’ England, they probably didn’t associate winter with abundance, but you see around here we grow citrus – and at the moment, boy do we have citrus!

-Obviously I have the usual donations of lemons from generous friends with trees (so far used to make lemon curd and Limoncello marmalade); plus tangelos, mandarins and lemonade fruit from Mum’s garden; but mainly, I’ve been swimming in limes… A colleague of my partner’s has a mother, who has a lime tree, and she kindly sent my partner home with a couple of bags of limes – totalling about 5 kg.
+Obviously I have the usual donations of lemons from generous friends with trees (so far used to make lemon curd and Limoncello marmalade); plus tangelos, mandarins and lemonade fruit from Mum’s garden; but mainly, I’ve been swimming in limes… A colleague of Mr GP has a mother, who has a lime tree, and she kindly sent him home with a couple of bags of limes – totalling about 5 kg.
 To put that in perspective, while most citrus are pretty cheap, limes around here average about $1 per lime, so I’ve got to be feeling pretty flush to make a Key Lime Pie…

 But now, well now I can make anything!
 Multiple Key Lime Pies, lime marmalade, lime curd, various pickled lime things, and frozen limes, juice and zest so I don’t get withdrawal symptoms.
 The pickles have been amazing.
 I’ve made a couple of Moroccan/Egyptian style salted limes, plus a couple of different Indian lime pickles, and it’s the Indian pickles I want to tell you about.
 I’ve always enjoyed the lime pickles you eat with curries, but these ones are something else.
 Firstly they’re fermented, which is as easy as putting chopped limes in a jar with some salt and turmeric and leaving them for a few weeks.
 Then you fry a bunch of spices in mustard oil, mix in the limes, and cook it all together for a few minutes before bottling.
 The result has that slightly muted tang you also get in preserved lemons, combined with the heat of the chilli and mustard seeds, all smoothed together slightly by frying in the oil.
 I think they would also be fabulous made with lemons, and in fact I have a batch of Meyer lemons currently midway which I’ll update you on when they’re finished.